daywalker90/holdinvoice/README.md

 Note: Release binaries are built using ``cross`` and the ``optimized`` profile.

 # Documentation
-There are five methods provided by this plugin:
+There are four methods provided by this plugin:
-* (GRPC ONLY) ``DecodeBolt11``:  bolt11
-    * To get routehints, which the rust crates currently do not provide
 * ``holdinvoice``: amount_msat label description [expiry]
 [fallbacks] [preimage] cltv [deschashonly]
     * create an invoice where the HTLC's will be held by the plugin, it has almost the same options as cln's invoice, but cltv is required